I enjoy learning new things and sharing them through my writing. One of my favorite topics is natural health and beauty.

 This is a mistake frequently made by those adventurous enough to dye their hair at home.
 If your hair looks yellow or brassy, it is probably in need of a toner.

 Orange hair should be bleached a little more but if it is a yellow or brassy color, move on to a toner.
 Do not skip the toner and bleach your hair again, as this won't really work.
+There are several other methods you can use to fix orange hair at home.

-This is a really common mistake made all the time especially by people who are inexperienced and new to bleaching and coloring their hair.
+This is a really common mistake made all the time, especially by people who are inexperienced and new to bleaching and coloring their hair.
 Toner will counteract the yellow color, making the hair very light and even platinum blonde.

 What Is Toner?